Edward Lowbury: Poetry

 As a poet, Lowbury has been described as ‘a sort of missing link between the Georgians and The Movement’.
 His work, while remaining formal, avoided the mawkishness of the former and the attitudinising of the latter.
 Standing apart from literary fashions, he has a place among those of any age who continue to be read for having given lyrical expression to a striking or moving thought in plain and concise language.
 In this he resembled his father-in-law, Andrew Young, and Lowbury often explained that it was because he recognised Young’s mastery of what he himself wished to achieve in poetry that he first made contact with the older poet.

 The originality of the best of his poetry is on a par with that of his scientific work; it was achieved by rejecting the conventional and appealing to reason.
 But his scepticism was leavened with humour and appreciation of paradox, in which he found the stuff of poetry.
 One aspect of this, as the critic Glyn Pursglove has pointed out, was his play on words and subtle use of allusion.
-He also had (in life as in art) a narrative gift which particularly relished the off-beat and macabre.
-On the other hand, having a weakness for writing occasional verse on request, or prolonging a single theme into a sequence, in the poetry of his retirement he allowed the publication of work that is forced and pedestrian.
+He also had (in life as in art) a narrative gift which particularly relished the offbeat and macabre.